Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Fine motor control isn’t their thing, I take it," Freya commented.

 Julian shook his head out.
 "Eh, you might be surprised.
-Anyway...I think this is my name.
+Anyway...
+I think this is my name.
 He wrote it out like he says it, so no ‘ell’ sound… Uh..."
 He faltered his way through a sentence in Peoplespeak, which Allison understood pretty well and Xiù translated on the fly for the other two’s benefit.

 *"My friends.
 Writing is not easy, and paper is hard to make, but Vemik and Professor Daniel believe it is a strong tool.
 I think I will have them teach a girl with small hands and she can write what I say.
 But Daniel say, ‘practice makes perfect,’ so I write anyway.*